-One Pot Beef Stroganoff – the perfect easy and comforting weeknight meal.
-Best of all, this skillet beef stroganoff recipe creates classic comfort food with tender slices of beef and creamy mushrooms, so clean up is easy!
+One Pot Beef Stroganoff is an easy and comforting weeknight meal.
+This skillet beef stroganoff recipe creates classic comfort food with tender slices of beef and creamy mushrooms.

 It’s a flavorful and filling dish and I love the fact you’re not stuck with an extra pot to wash.
 That makes this easy one pan meal especially perfect for those busy weeknights or lazy weekends!